MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

         ```

 - **Logical operations:**
-Combine or manipulate boolean values using logical operators like and, or, and more.
+Combine or manipulate boolean values using logical operators like `and`, `or`, and more.
 The result is also a boolean.
     - `and`, `or`, `nor`, `xor`, `nand`, `xnor`, `implies`
     - Types accepted:
         - `boolean`